-In this article, we’ll explain what Fuchsia is based on those pieces of information that we’ve managed to collect on different professional resources.
-We’ll also make some guesses about the fate of Android and the date when we can expect the official release of Fuchsia OS (if it ever happens at all, of course).
+This article will explain what Fuchsia is based on the released information that we’ve collected on different professional resources.
+We’ll also make some guesses about the fate of Android.

 What is Fuchsia?